 The Counseling Center will do its best to see each student who comes during these times.
-However on days when there is an unusually high demand, there is a possibility that a student may be asked to return to the next day's walk-in or make an appointment for an initial assessment/consultation.
-Appointments may be scheduled by stopping by our offices at 210 Oakley Hall during normal business hours, or by stopping by the Hocking College Police Department after 5:00 p.m. or on the weekend.
-Services may also be accessed by calling 740.656.0065.
+However on days when there is an unusually high demand, there is a possibility that a student may be asked to return to the next day's walk-in or schedule an appointment.
+For more information about the Counseling Center or to schedule an appointment please call 740.753.7040.
+Messages will be returned within 24 business hours.

 The Counseling Center offers brief individual therapy to students for a variety of personal concerns.
-Most students are able to meet their goals quickly are seen for one or two quarters.
+Most students who are able to meet their goals quickly are seen for one or two sessions.
 Many students find that the initial meeting itself is all they need to explore and clarify their feelings and options.
 For students requesting more intensive treatment and diagnostic assessment, a individualized service plan will be developed in collaboration with the student to better address their needs.

 Consultation and Crisis Intervention